erich666/McUsd/README.md

 ## Houdini

 [Houdini Apprentice](https://www.sidefx.com/download/) has a trial, and is free for personal use.
+I tested with Houdini 19.5.303.

 My instructions for loading a USD file are [here](http://www.realtimerendering.com/erich/minecraft/public/mineways/mineways.html#houdini).
 Following these, here is the basic Houdini GL render: